s-dubon/tdd/README.md

 3) implement the code to validate your test

-Somehow #1 is basically part of specifying your work
-#2 is examples of what #1 defines
-#3 is implementing the real deal.
+Somehow #1 is basically part of specifying your work and #2 is examples of what #1 defines and #3 is implementing the real deal.

 If change is to be done on #2, should first do it on #1 so that everything cascades into place.